-The City does not have the authority to enforce the provisions of Arizona's General Permit for Stormwater Discharges Associated with Industrial Activities, Arizona's General Permit for Stormwater Discharges Associated with Construction Activity, Arizona's Pesticide General Permit or Arizona's De Minimis General Permit.
-The AZPDES permit program is administered by ADEQ.
-However, local stormwater and grading and drainage ordinances may address items similar to those identified in some of these statewide permits.
+The City does not have the authority to enforce the provisions of Arizona's General Permit for Stormwater Discharges Associated with Industrial Activities, Arizona's General Permit for Stormwater Discharges Associated with Construction Activity, Arizona's Pesticide General Permit or Arizona's De Minimis General Permit, all of which are administered by ADEQ.
+However, City stormwater and grading and drainage ordinances may address items similar to those identified in some of these statewide permits.